Acute Kidney Injury in Gastroenteritis

 The Unexpected Case of Mrs. A

-In order to specify how we ended up with an impression of a simple gastroenteritis, we should first consider even other types of diseases from other body systems.
+In order to specify how we ended up with an impression of a simple gastroenteritis, we should first consider other types of diseases from other body systems.
 From there, we can analyze and safely rule them out as less likely causes.

 Body System Involvement